vedantlaxkar/vedantlaxkar/README.md

 [![LinkedIn](https://img.shields.io/twitter/url?label=Follow%20%40vedant-laxkar-128107259/&logo=linkedin&style=social&url=https://www.linkedin.com/in/vedant-laxkar-128107259/)](https://www.linkedin.com/in/vedant-laxkar-128107259/)

-### Working on: 🚀
+### 🚀 Skills & Experience Over Time:

-- **Data Science/Machine Learning Projects:** Developing and refining machine learning models, including predictive analytics and deep learning applications.
+- **Machine Learning & Data Science Projects:**
+  Worked on a range of machine learning models including classification, regression, and clustering.
+Built complete pipelines and explored real-world datasets.
 Check out my [GitHub projects](https://github.com/vedantlaxkar/).

+- **Deep Learning & Neural Networks:**
+  Built and trained deep learning models using TensorFlow and Keras for tasks like image classification and sequence modeling.

-- **Reinforcement Learning:** Experimenting with RL algorithms to solve complex decision-making problems.
+- **Reinforcement Learning:**
-- **Data Preprocessing:** Mastering techniques for data cleaning, feature engineering, and transformation to ensure high-quality inputs for machine learning models.
+  Explored RL concepts and implemented foundational algorithms to understand reward-based learning and policy optimization.

+- **Data Preprocessing & Feature Engineering:**
+  Applied techniques like normalization, encoding, and feature selection to prepare high-quality datasets for modeling.

-- **Exploratory Data Analysis (EDA):** Utilizing tools like Pandas, Matplotlib, and Seaborn to uncover insights and patterns in datasets, and to visualize the relationships between variables.
+- **Exploratory Data Analysis (EDA):**
+  Used Pandas, Matplotlib, and Seaborn to discover trends, correlations, and visual insights from complex datasets.

-- **Model Evaluation and Tuning:** Learning to evaluate model performance using metrics such as accuracy, precision, recall, and F1-score.
-Applying techniques like cross-validation, grid search, and random search to tune hyperparameters.
+- **Model Evaluation & Optimization:**
+  Evaluated models using metrics like accuracy, precision, recall, F1-score, and ROC-AUC.
+Tuned hyperparameters using grid search, random search, and cross-validation.

-- **LeetCode Practice:** Continuously solving problems to enhance problem-solving skills and algorithmic thinking.
+- **Problem-Solving & DSA:**
+  Strengthened logical thinking and algorithmic skills through platforms like LeetCode and HackerRank.

-- **Learning SQL for Data Queries:** Acquiring skills in SQL to efficiently query and manipulate large datasets from relational databases.
+- **SQL for Data Handling:**
+  Gained proficiency in SQL for querying, joining, and managing large datasets in relational databases.

+- **Data Pipeline Development:**
-- **Building Data Pipelines:** Understanding the process of building robust data pipelines to automate data collection, processing, and analysis tasks.
+  Understood the workflow of building automated pipelines for data ingestion, transformation, and analysis.

-- **Basic DSA:** Learning and implementing basic data structures and algorithms.
+- **Version Control with Git & GitHub:**
+  Experienced in using Git and GitHub for version control, collaboration, and project management.

+- **Computer Vision & OCR:**
+  Worked on image processing using OpenCV and text extraction using Tesseract OCR.

+- **Libraries & Tools:**
+  `Pandas`, `NumPy`, `Matplotlib`, `Seaborn`, `Scikit-learn`, `TensorFlow`, `OpenCV`, `Tesseract`, `SQL`, `Keras`, `Jupyter`, `Git`, `VS Code`

 ### Languages and Tools